 In addition, researchers noticed that the attackers utilizing Danabot ventured beyond banking credentials theft and started utilizing this malware to host other spam and malicious campaigns, using the infected machines of their victims.
 What’s more, Danabot creators are thought to be collaborating with the group behind a different banking trojan – GootKit.
 Danabot was recorded being used to distribute GootKit.
-This case being a first for both malicious programs since neither has been seen distributing or being distributed by other malware before.
+This case is a first for both malicious programs since neither has been seen distributing or being distributed by other malware before.

 In January 2019 researchers noticed a new version of Danabot trojan in the wild.
 The investigation confirmed the new samples to be the evolution of Danabot, with a different C2 communication protocol that began to use multiple encryption layers and proved very complex.
 In the new variant, AES and RSA encryption algorithms were employed in particular.
 On top of that, the core design of the malware was also changed, as the loader was made responsible for downloading all the modules along with the main component.
 A technique, that the researchers believe was used to avoid detection on a network level which the attackers could have invented after reading existing analysis material on Danabot.

 It should be noted that Danabot features several evasion techniques designed to make research as complicated as possible.
 For one, the malware is loaded with many lines of junk code, implemented solely to mislead the researchers.
 The malware also uses encryption and Windows API function hashing to fool automated sandboxes and researchers and prevent them from uncovering the true nature of the code.